orb-lang/helm/doc/md/linebuf.md

-# Linebuf
+# Txtbuf

-The ``linebuf`` class buffers a single line of text.
+The ``txtbuf`` class buffers a single line of text.

 To make editing practical, we model the line as an array of codepoints when active, and a simple string otherwise.

-``linebuf`` are promoted to ``txtbuf`` if editing needs to span multiple lines.
+``txtbuf`` are promoted to ``txtbuf`` if editing needs to span multiple lines.

 ## Instance fields

-Instance fields for a linebuf may be read by other code, but should be written internally.
+Instance fields for a txtbuf may be read by other code, but should be written internally.